Soweto y Museo del Apartheid - en Español (Servicio en Privado) - MUSEO DEL APARTHEID CERRADO POR COVID HASTA NUEVO AVISO -

 - Entrance to Apartheid Museum

-- Entrance to Nelson Mandela's House
+- Entrance to Nelson Mandela House

-- Spanish-Speaking Guide
+- Spanish-speaking Guide

 - Transportation in air-conditioned vehicle